ATTORNEY ADVERTISING NOTICE

-The purpose of this Romano Law PLLC (“firm”, “us” or “we”) website is to provide information about the qualifications and experience of the firm and its team of legal professionals.
-THE INFORMATION PROVIDED ON THIS WEBSITE DOES NOT, AND IS NOT INTENDED TO, CONSTITUTE LEGAL ADVICE ON ANY SUBJECT MATTER.
+Romano Law PLLC and Romano Law LLP (collectively, “the firm”, “us” or “we”) maintain this website, and an array of social media channels (collectively, “the Outlets”), to provide information about the qualifications and experience of the firm and its team of legal professionals.
+THE INFORMATION PROVIDED ON THE OUTLETS DOES NOT, AND IS NOT INTENDED TO, CONSTITUTE LEGAL ADVICE ON ANY SUBJECT MATTER.

 Blog articles may be considered attorney advertisement.
-Any article or commentary posted on this website does not constitute legal advice nor does it establish an attorney-client relationship.
-Any prior results described on this website or elsewhere, do not guarantee a similar outcome.
+Any article or commentary posted on the Outlets does not constitute legal advice nor does it establish an attorney-client relationship.
+Any prior results described on the Outlets or elsewhere, do not guarantee a similar outcome.

 If you have questions regarding attorney advertising rules or this notice, please contact us at info@RomanoLaw.com.

-You understand we shall not express opinions as to the laws of any other state or jurisdiction other than the states and provinces listed above and the federal laws of the United States of America.
+You understand the firm shall not express opinions as to the laws of any jurisdiction other than those in which a particular legal professional is admitted to practice, and the federal laws of the United States of America and Canada.

-No one using this website or any content thereof should act or refrain from acting based on any information contained on this website without first consulting appropriate legal or other professional counsel on the particular facts and circumstances at issue from a professional, licensed in the relevant jurisdiction.
-The firm expressly disclaims any and all liability with respect to actions taken, or not taken, based on any content of this website, social media postings, or Romano Law® media appearances of any kind.
+No one using the Outlets or any content thereof should act or refrain from acting based on any information contained on the Outlets without first consulting appropriate legal or other professional counsel on the particular facts and circumstances at issue from a lawyer licensed in the relevant jurisdiction.
+The firm expressly disclaims any and all liability with respect to actions taken or not taken, based on any content contained in (i) the Outlets or (ii) media appearances of any kind by Romano Law team members.

-While the information on the website concerns legal issues, it is not legal advice.
-In addition, use of the website is not intended to constitute, and does not constitute, a solicitation for the formation of an attorney-client relationship.
-NO ATTORNEY-CLIENT RELATIONSHIP IS CREATED THROUGH YOUR USE OF THE WEBSITE OR BLOG.
-Neither receipt of information presented in person, nor any mail, fax, email or electronic communication sent through this website will create an attorney-client relationship.
-Nor will any such email or communication will be treated as confidential.
+While the information on the Outlets concerns legal issues, it is not legal advice.
+In addition, use of the Outlets is not intended to constitute, and does not constitute, a solicitation for the formation of an attorney-client relationship.
+NO ATTORNEY-CLIENT RELATIONSHIP IS CREATED THROUGH YOUR USE OF THE OUTLETS.

 If you prefer not to receive cookies on our site, you can set your browser to warn you before accepting cookies and refuse the cookie when your browser alerts you to its presence.
 You can also refuse all cookies by turning them off in your browser.
 You do not need to have cookies turned on to use any area of our website.